 Using a digital ledger system like blockchain could simplify data capture, management, and sharing among doctors and healthcare facilities and improve the accuracy and security of electronic medical records.

 According to Health and Data Management, adopting blockchain could also potentially simplify the claims process, improve fraud prevention, detection, and verification, and allow providers to direct more resources towards services and patient care (rather than administrative costs).

 Secondary Applications for Blockchain in the Healthcare Sector

-The issues surrounding security of patient data and medical records and healthcare costs are the focal point of how technology can help to overhaul outdated procedures and systemic issues in the healthcare sector, but there are other areas that can also benefit from greater transparency, ease of access and efficiency:
+The issues surrounding the security of patient data and medical records, and healthcare costs are the focal point of how technology can help overhaul outdated procedures and systemic issues in the healthcare sector.
+Still, other areas can also benefit from greater transparency, ease of access, and efficiency:

 - Revenue cycle management

 - Fraud prevention